 “For it is you who light my lamp; the LORD my God lightens my darkness.”

-God brings light to our darkness.
+This is a good Bible verse to remind you that God brings light to your darkness.
 As I mentioned, grief is a long, dark road, but these Bible verses will comfort you in the loss of your child.
-With His light, we can take the next step ahead . . . and the next . . . and the next.
+With His light, you can take the next step ahead . . . and the next . . . and the next.

 10. Psalm 73:26